46 Data usually finds me

 - Jim Connolly’s office

-- Bentley Library (Part of Michigan’s ICPSR)
+- Bentley Library (Part of Michigan’s ICPSR) Retrieve boxes of data from various locations, including research archives and libraries.

 It's officially published and all!